 Located by the parking area for White Duck Taco (1 Roberts Street), Good Vibes cover an old silo beside a changing collage of graffiti.
 Graffiti has evolved into many, continuously changing canvases throughout the River Arts District (some legally painted and some not!).
 Many express underlying social messages or expressions of the artist at the time.
 Read more about the River Arts District.

 A new project in 2016 in the River Arts District is called Foundation Walls, a place where graffiti artists are encouraged to paint the outside walls of some old warehouses at 339 Old Lyman Street.
 This dirt road leads to a new skate park.
 These huge canvases with ever-changing designs are spread over 13 acres.

-Near the Foundation Walls, Artist Jonas Gerard painted a 30-foot mural at his studio at Riverview Station at 191 Lyman Street.
+Near the Foundation Walls, Artist Jonas Gerard painted a 30-ft. mural at his studio at Riverview Station at 191 Lyman Street.

-Asheville's Biggest Mural: In 2016, "Burners and Barbecue" music and street art festival gathered 50+ mural artists, led by Ian Wilkinson, to create a massive 15,000 square-foot canvas.
-It transformed the rusted gray industrial building Asheville Waste Paper Mill (304 Lyman Street) building along the French Broad River.
+Asheville's Biggest Mural: In 2016, "Burners and Barbecue" music and street art festival gathered 50+ mural artists, led by Ian Wilkinson, to create a massive 15,000 sq. ft. canvas.
+It transformed the rusted, gray industrial building, Asheville Waste Paper Mill (304 Lyman Street) along the French Broad River.
 One small section is the "Love Mural" painted by Renda Writer as a tribute to RomanticAsheville.
 Read more!

 New in 2017: Appalachian Mural Trail plans to place and locate historical outdoor murals celebrating our Appalachian heritage within driving distance of the Blue Ridge Parkway.
 More details TBA!